What Is 25 Percent Of 150

 Understanding percentages is vital in various real-world scenarios:

 • Sales and Discounts: Calculating discounts on sale items.
-For example, a 25% discount on a $150 item equates to a $37.50 saving.
+Here's one way to look at it: a 25% discount on a $150 item equates to a $37.50 saving.

 • Taxes: Determining the amount of sales tax or income tax owed.